-Have you read a tutorial that asks you to edit
+Have you read a tutorial that asks you to edit the

 wp-config.php file, and you don’t know what it is?
-In this article I’ll teach you how you can easily edit wp-config.php file from within WordPress Admin Panel without FTP access.
+In this article, I’ll teach you how you can easily edit wp-config.php file from within WordPress Admin Panel without FTP access.

 wp-config.php is one of the most important WordPress core files.
 It is the configuration file of WordPress and does not come with WordPress, but it is generated by WordPress during the installation process.

 This file contains important info like your WordPress database name, user, password, database host, db table prefix and much other important info.
 So you don’t have to edit this sensitive file unless you don’t have another choice.

 WordPress configuration file (wp-config.php) is located in your WordPress installation directory.
 You can edit your blog wp-config.php file through WordPress hosting cPanel » File Manager and find the file called

 Editing wp-config.php file from Within WordPress Admin Panel

 The most common way to edit this file is to access your WordPress hosting space via cPanel File Manager or an FTP agent like FileZilla.
 In some cases, WordPress users either don’t have access to FTP server or just want to edit wp-config.php file from within WordPress Admin Panel.
 Below I’ll mention 2 plugins that give you the ability to edit your WordPress configuration file (wp-config.php) directly from within WordPress Admin panel.

 NOTE: You should backup your wp-config.php file before editing it.